CS2401-Fall2021/lab4-Population/README.md

 ### Method 3
 You are tasked with predicting the population in 50 years, but you don't know exactly how many moose or wolves are there to start, but as soon as your grad students come back from counting, you want to be ready to submit your report to the department.

 Should you do this recursively?
 Or iteratively?
-Why might one be better than the other?
+(5 pts)

+Why?
+(5 pts)

+What edge cases should you consider?
+(5 pts)

 Implement the proposed solution.
+(10 pts)

 ### Method 4
 Good news!
 You got a grant to start a smaller study where you get to choose how many moose you bring into a population of 5 wolves.
 But your grant requires you to have exactly 200 moose and 25 wolves at some point in the next 50 years.
 How many moose do you start with?

 Should you do this recursively?
 Or iteratively?
-Why might one be better than the other?
+(5 pts)

+Why?
+(5 pts)

+What edge cases should you consider?
+(5 pts)

-Implement the propsed solution
+Implement the proposed solution.
+(10 pts)